 Why Tea is a Sunburn Remedy

-Treating sunburn with a black tea infusion is effective because during the infusion tannins are released and help neutralize sunburns.
-This promotes healing and relief.
-When skin burns, the sun’s harmful ultraviolet rays causes inflammation and pain, sometimes leading to blistering and peeling of the skin.
+Treating sunburn with a black tea infusion is effective because, during the infusion, tannins are released and help neutralize sunburns.
+Tea promotes healing and relief.
+When skin burns, the sun's harmful ultraviolet rays cause inflammation and pain, sometimes leading to blistering and peeling of the skin.

-The polyphenols in a tea infusion promote proper healing and have a soothing effect on a painful sunburn.
-Tea also acts as an anti-inflammatory and helps reduce swelling, blistering, and peeling of the skin.
+The polyphenols in a tea infusion promote proper healing and a soothing effect on painful sunburn.
+Tea also acts as an anti-inflammatory and helps reduce swelling, blistering, and peeling skin.

 You will notice smoother skin and less inflamed skin after using this sunburn remedy.